DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 :::{danger} Windows Users
 :class: dropdown
-If you are a Windows user, you might need to run a Powershell command before you create a virtual environment for the first time.
+If you are a Windows user, you might need to run a PowerShell command before you create a virtual environment for the first time.

 To do this:

-1. Open Powershell **as Adminstrator**
+1. Open PowerShell **as Administrator**
 2. Type the following: `Set-ExecutionPolicy Unrestricted -Force` then Enter

 You shouldn't need to do this again, unless you get a new computer.